gohugoio/hugo/content/hosting-and-deployment/hosting-on-netlify.md

 ## Configure Hugo Version in Netlify

-You can [set Hugo version](https://www.netlify.com/blog/2017/04/11/netlify-plus-hugo-0.20-and-beyond/) testing and production in `netlify.toml` file or set `HUGO_VERSION` as a build environment variable in the Netlify console.
+You can [set Hugo version](https://www.netlify.com/blog/2017/04/11/netlify-plus-hugo-0.20-and-beyond/) for your environments in `netlify.toml` file or set `HUGO_VERSION` as a build environment variable in the Netlify console.

 For production: